-Project Description: There are a small class of compounds where the nature of bonding cannot easily be classified as predominantly covalent, ionic, or metallic.
-These materials are now being considered for a range of applications in energy and electronics such as solar cells, infrared light sensors, and new types of memory.
+Project Description: We aim to understand the role of crystal defects on light emission from semiconductors for a variety of applications in sensors.
 Crystal defects are known to strongly impact the electronic and mechanical properties of any material.
-The question naturally arises - are crystal defects any different in these solids over other conventionally bonded ones?
+There is a class of compounds where the nature of bonding cannot easily be classified as covalent, ionic, or metallic.
+The question naturally arises - are crystal defects any different (potentially even benign) in these solids over other conventionally bonded ones?
 A prototype of such a mixed-bonded crystal is the semiconductor PbSe.
-It has the same rocksalt crystal structure as NaCl, but it is not quite as ionic as the latter and has metallic and covalent character in its bonds as well.
-We are interested in learning how the behavior of simple point defects (vacancies and interstitials) and line defects (dislocations) in PbSe are different from conventional semiconductors that have the same energy gap.
-This insight may hold the key to successfully deploying them in technology.
+We are interested in learning how the behavior of simple point defects (vacancies and interstitials) and line defects (dislocations) in PbSe are different from conventional semiconductors.
+The student will learn to characterize semiconductor films using infrared light emission and understand how processing impacts luminescent properties.

 Professor Evan Reed

 Computer modeling and machine learning for energy materials

 Project Description: This project involves the development and use of machine learning and other computer algorithms to predict materials properties from the atomic structure.
 We will focus on two-dimensional materials like MoS2, phase-change materials for electronics applications, and electrolyte and other battery materials for energy storage applications.
 The student will develop a predictive model by applying machine learning techniques and statistical methods to information on materials structure and properties.